 Valley Fever Solutions, Inc. (VFS, an Arizona corporation), is developing Nikkomycin Z (NikZ) as a dramatically superior potential cure for Valley Fever.
-VF is a painful and debilitating orphan disease causing annually over 2,000 serious cases, 8K hospitalizations, and 150 deaths.
+VF is a painful and debilitating orphan disease causing annually over 2,000 serious cases, 9K hospitalizations, and 150 deaths.
 About 60,000 people are sickened each year, suffering for months.
 Victims with more serious cases suffer for years.
+Each year, another 1,000 patients have serious disease - with no therapeutic options, as the current drugs do not work for them.

 Collectively, the market for antifungals across a spectrum of similar disease organisms approaches $1B.
 Broadly, worldwide antifungal sales exceed $6B.
 NikZ for Valley Fever, our first indication, has Orphan Product designation.
 In 2014 we added GAIN Act QIDP designation.
 These provide for 7 and 5 years sequential market exclusivity after marketing approval.
 We expect to reach peak sales of $130M for Valley Fever fairly quickly with our many advantages over standard-of-care drugs.
-We plan to bring on other indications in immunosuppressed patients, expecting a 2-3x market multiplier.
+We expect therapeutic benefit in other indications in immunosuppressed patients, expecting a 2-3x market multiplier.

 Our Phase I results were very promising.
 We are pursuing patents related to the new manufacturing process for NikZ.
 VFS is seeking a tranched A round or a partnership to reach proof of concept in late 2017.
 We could start a pivotal trial in late 2017 with support now.